Trinity Life Support Community Service District

-Trinity Life Support Community Service District crews are providing emergency care that makes a difference in patient outcomes and in their in quality of life.
+Our ambulance crews (newly transitioned and welcomed as employees of Mountain Communities Healthcare District) are providing emergency care that makes a difference in patient outcomes and in their in quality of life.

 Check out our plans starting as low as $40 for an individual and $50 per family.

 Trinity Life Support Community Service DistrictGround Ambulance Only

 Trinity County Medical Transport AllianceGround & Air Ambulance